xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Best practice/Data integration when the network of data source (one side only) is disconnected.md

 Configure the Data Source

-1. Enter the[DataWorks management console](https://account.aliyun.com/login/mixlogin.htm?oauth_callback=https%3A%2F%2Fsso.data.aliyun.com%2Faliyun%2FaliyunCallback%3Fredirect%3Dhttps%253A%252F%252Fworkbench.data.aliyun.com%252Fconsole%253Fspm%253D5176.doc47762.2.4.fUQkD2) as a developer, and click Enter workspace in the corresponding project action bar.
+1. Enter the [DataWorks management console](https://account.aliyun.com/login/mixlogin.htm?oauth_callback=https%3A%2F%2Fsso.data.aliyun.com%2Faliyun%2FaliyunCallback%3Fredirect%3Dhttps%253A%252F%252Fworkbench.data.aliyun.com%252Fconsole%253Fspm%253D5176.doc47762.2.4.fUQkD2) as a developer, and click Enter workspace in the corresponding project action bar.
 2. Click Data Integration from the top menu bar and navigate to the Data Source page.
 3. Click Add Data Source to show the supported data source types.
 4. Select the data source without a public IP address from the data sources for the relational database MySQL.